hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 ## Introduction

 This is a hybrid genome assembly pipeline for bacterial genomes written in [Nextflow](https://www.nextflow.io/).
-It requires (1) paired end Illumina short reads and (2) Pacbio long reads as input.
+It requires (1) paired end Illumina short reads and (2) either Pacbio or Nanopore long reads as input.

 Both genome assembly as well as assembly evaluation are performed.
 Some major features are: stringent, but configurable read filtering criteria; detection of plasmids and possible contamination; automated invocation of assembly evaluation when possible.